Reducing Cancer Risks and Improving Outcomes - CancerChoices

 An extensive range of complementaryin cancer care, complementary care involves the use of therapies intended to enhance or add to standard conventional treatments; examples include supplements, mind-body approaches such as yoga or psychosocial therapy, and acupuncture interventions that can be added to conventional cancer therapies are discussed in detail on this website.
 The effectiveness of many approaches and therapies may be specific to the tumor or person.
 Thoughtful evaluation in key.

 But just as with cancer prevention, some general themes are broadly applicable.
-For example, the discussion of the body terrain and tumor microenvironment and 7 Healing Practices are notably consistent with the general idea of an ecological approach to cancer prevention.
+For example, the discussion of the body terrain and tumor microenvironment and 7 Lifestyle Practices are notably consistent with the general idea of an ecological approach to cancer prevention.
 Create the systems conditions in which cancer is less likely to develop and which improve the outcome when it does.7Schettler, Ted.
 The Ecology of Breast Cancer: The Promise of Prevention and the Hope for Healing.
 Science & Environmental Health Network and Collaborative on Health and the Environment.
 2014.

 Ecologic framework of health